quidgest/vscode-velocity/README.md

 ## Functionality

-This Language Server works vm extension files.
+This Language Server works with `.vm` or `.vt` extension files.
 It has the following language features:
 - Syntax highlighting
 - Completions for variables, directives and methods
 - Code folding
 - Parsing diagnostics
 - Snippets

-It also includes an End-to-End test.

 ## Structure